apache/opennlp/README.md

 The Apache OpenNLP library is a machine learning based toolkit for the processing of natural language text.

-This toolkit is written completly in Java and provides support for common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, coreference resolution and more!
+This toolkit is written completely in Java and provides support for common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, coreference resolution, language detection and more!

 These tasks are usually required to build more advanced text processing services.

-The goal of the OpenNLP project is to be a mature toolkit for the abovementioned tasks.
+The goal of the OpenNLP project is to be a mature toolkit for the above mentioned tasks.

 An additional goal is to provide a large number of pre-built models for a variety of languages, as well as the annotated text resources that those models are derived from.

-Currently, OpenNLP also includes common classifiers such as Maximum Entropy, Perceptron and Naive Bayes.
+Presently, OpenNLP includes common classifiers such as Maximum Entropy, Perceptron and Naive Bayes.

 OpenNLP can be used both programmatically through its Java API or from a terminal through its CLI.
+OpenNLP API can be easily plugged into distributed streaming data pipelines like Apache Flink, Apache NiFi, Apache Spark.

 ## Useful Links